SebastianGhafafian/Portfolio/README.md

 Hi there!
 Welcome to my Portfolio.

 My name is Sebastian Ghafafian.
 I am originally from Leipzig, Germany where I grew up.
 I moved to Berlin to study mechanical engineering.
-After receiving my Bachelor's and Master's degree, I worked four years in engineering positions (strong focus on composite materials) in the field of sustainable energy.
+After receiving my Bachelor's and Master's degree, I worked four years in data-intensive engineering positions (strong focus on composite materials) in the field of sustainable energy.
 I quickly found out that I love programming and working with data to gain meaningful insights.
-This lead me to join the MicroMaster's program in Statistics and Data Science from MIT, where I received a very broad yet in-depth understanding for statistics and machine learning algorithms. \
+This led me to join the MicroMaster's program in Statistics and Data Science from MIT, where I received a very broad yet in-depth understanding for statistics and machine learning algorithms. \
 \
 I am a passionate learner and I love walking through life picking up new skills along the way.
 Currently, learning to play the guitar and to speak Armenian keep the brain juices flowing.
 Besides that, I have a weird passion for fixing or repairing broken things.
 \